-To make this material, the researchers started with a solution of disk-shaped synthetic nanosilicates about 30 nm in diameter and 1-2 nm thick.
+To make this material, the researchers started with a solution of disk-shaped synthetic nanosilicates about 30 nm in diameter and 1-2 nm thick, as reported in their recent paper.
 The surface of the nanoflakes carries negative charges, while the outer edges are positively charged.
 These opposite charges attract each other, and the flakes self-assemble into a network that deforms under shear stress when injected through a syringe.
 The network reforms once the force is removed and the material exits the syringe.

 By itself, this nanoflake network is too brittle on its own to be useful as a bandage near squishy organs.
 So the researchers added κ-carrageenan, a string of linear sulfated sugars extracted from seaweed and commonly used as a thickening or gelling agent in food.
 The combination of silicate nanoflakes and carragen produced a stretchy hydrogel.